ypaulsussman/yblog/content/posts/Idea for SRS with Improved Tasks.md

   - "Teaching"
   - "Learning"
   - "Language Learning"
-description: "Ideas for how spaced-repetition systems might differently engage their users to interact with a flashcard's content."
+description: "Ideas for how spaced-repetition systems might differently engage their users to interact with a flashcard's content, with less risk of chunked-memorization."
 ---

 ## What Are We Doing Here?